QingZ11/nebula-website/content/en/posts/introduction-to-google-memory-detect-tool-addresssanitizer/index.md

 ---
-title: "An Introduction to Google's Memory Error Detect Tool AddessSanitizer"
+title: "An Introduction to Google's Memory Error Detect Tool AddressSanitizer"
 date: 2020-02-18
 description: "This posts introduces to you Google’s memory error detect tool AddressSanitizer, covering what it is, how it works, and some best practices."
 author: "Simon"